pyxeda/MiddleSchoolCurriculum/Chapter3/Text/README.md

 Things to check before running :

-Check whether you have given the correct location of your text file.
+    1. Check whether you have given the correct location of your text file.
+    2. Check whether you file format is correct.
+    3. Check whether you have access to the file.